-27. Who will be enforcing this Ordinance?
+28. Who will be enforcing this Ordinance?

-The TTC, in coordination with other County departments, will enforce this Odinance.
+The TTC, in coordination with other County departments, will enforce this Ordinance.

-28. How will Hosted and Un-Hosted Stays be enforced?
+29. How are Hosted and Un-Hosted Stays enforced?

 The TTC is responsible for enforcement of the Ordinance.
 A third-party vendor will assist the TTC by monitoring online Hosting Platforms and tracking other kinds of relevant data that is available online.
 The TTC will then use this information to help enforce the Ordinance, such as tracking Hosted and Un-Hosted Stays.